 We can see that Economics is now the child unit of the College of Business and that the courses attached to Economics followed it.

 Once an Organizational Unit has been created it cannot be deleted.
 However, we can hide the organizational unit so no one sees it or contributes data to it.
 Hiding a unit cuts off access to it by any user.
 No one will see it in the platform and no one will be able to contribute data to it or do any type of work in the unit.
 When a unit is hidden, anything attached to it will follow.
 This includes other organizational units, courses, and academic program.
 If a campus still wants to access these other units, courses, or programs, they will need to be re-located.

 Only Campus Labs can hide units.
+If an organizational unit has current or historical assessment data in it, the unit cannot be hidden until the data is moved.
 Please reach out to your consultant to learn more about he process and discuss the best method to accomplish your campus's goals.